-To recognize how high the activity of such sudden events is, we focused here on one of the main intra-morainic canyon, and especially on its upstream part, on a 200 m wide strip near the glacier front (Fig. 4).
-Indeed, this part was newly deglaciated during the last 10 years, and is even more subject to geomorphological changes.
+strip near the glacier front (Figure 4).
+Indeed, this part was newly deglaciated during the past 10 years, and is even more subject to geomorphological changes.
 This massive canyon drains the main outlet of Austre Lovén glacier.
-It is thus a key area of interest to study, since it is known (Irvine-Fynn et al. (2011); Rutter et al. (2011)) that river meltwater outflows react to AT variations immediately or within short delays.
+It is thus a key area of interest to study, since it is known (Irvine-Fynn et al. 2011; Rutter et al. 2011) that river meltwater outflows react to AT variations immediately or within short delays.